-Most people are rubbish at picking secure passwords – “pr0gn0s1s” for instance is a crap password.
+Most people are rubbish at picking secure passwords – “pr0gn0s1s”, for instance, is a crap password.
 Taking an English word or a name and then changing a few of the letters just doesn’t cut it.
 Why?
-Well, the complex explanation is given in XKCD Comic but for normal mortals it works like this.
+Well, the complex explanation is given in XKCD Comic but if “bits of entropy” means nothing to you, it works like this.

 So how do we avoid this?